José Vantolrá

-José Raymundo Vantolrá Rangel (born 30 March 1943) is a Mexican former footballer, who played for the Mexico national team as a defender.
+José Raymundo Ventolrá Rangel (born 30 March 1943) is a Mexican former footballer, who played for the Mexico national team as a defender.

 Career

 Vantolrá played club football for Deportivo Toluca F.C.

 He was part of the Mexico squad for the 1970 World Cup where he played in four matches.
-He is the son of the Spanish footballer Martí Vantolrá.
+He is the son of the Spanish footballer Martí Ventolrá.